WordPress user roles enable you to manage how other people access to your website.

 - Add other users

-- Change the WordPress theme
+- Change the WordPress themes and plugins

 - Alter site identity.
 For example, changing the title and logo of the website

 WordPress automatically assigns the administrator role after installation.
 WordPress allows you to assign this role to another user, but it must be someone you trust.
 So exercise caution before assigning this WordPress role to someone else.